-Sub-Account Inception Date: May 8, 2017 Underlying fund Inception Date: March 31, 1997

-¥See important notes.
+Sub-Account Inception Date: May 8, 2017 Underlying fund Inception Date: March 31, 1997 ¥See important notes.

-\\The performance data presented represents past performance.
+The performance data presented represents past performance.
 Past performance is no guarantee of future results and current performance may be lower or higher than the performance quoted.
 An investment in a sub-account will fluctuate in value to reflect the value of the sub-account's underlying portfolio and, when redeemed, may be worth more or less than original cost.
-Performance does not reflect any applicable contract-level or certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other invests.
-These charges, if included, would otherwise reduce the total return for a participant's account.
+Performance does not reflect any applicable contract-level or certain participant-level charges. or any certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle in which the sub-account investment vernice charges, if included, would otherwise reduce the total return for a participant's account.
 Performance information current to the most recent month-end is available on our website myplan.johnhancock.com.